MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * This role should only be grated to users that belong to the *Org* business unit.

 ### The Marketing contributor role
 When business unit data separation is enabled, it is the responsibility of the administrators and/or contributors on the *Org* level to prepare the data state.
-The BU contributor role is given to users that belong to the child business units.
+The marketing contributor leverages the data estate to create segments and measures, and activates those, for example, in Customer Journey Orchestration.
 This role can:

-* Create segments
+* Create segments (only *build your own*)
-* Create measures
+* Create measures (only *build your own*)

 This role can only access customer profiles that belong to their BU and any child BUs.
 For example, if a Marketing contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
 Similarly, measures can only be created on tables that have a relationship path to the customer profiles.